jonaprieto/specs/src/architecture/economics/inflation-system.md

 $$I_{PoS}^{max})+I_{L}^{max}+I_T=< I^{max}$$

-The sum of $I_L$ and other $I_L1,...,I_Ln$ will also be limited.
+The sum of $I_L$ and other $I_L1, ..., I_Ln$ will also be limited.
 If their sum would exceed the limit, then we need to scale them down to stay within the limit.

 These bounds on $I_{PoS}$ and $I_L$ give us a min and max bound on the total inflation, where the total inflation depends on $L_{target}$ and $R_{target}$ independently.